Equality and diversity

 EDI Committee

 The EDI Committee assists in the School’s effort to facilitate transparent and collaborative forward planning, so as to fairly distribute responsibilities between all members of staff.
-Members of the committee familiarize themselves with University policies regarding equality and inclusion and communicate this information to staff and students.
+Members of the committee familiarise themselves with University policies regarding equality and inclusion and communicate this information to staff and students.
 The committee also leads initiatives to ensure workplace equality amongst all levels of staff, regardless of length of contract or grade of employment.
 Other members of the committee are student-facing, working to engender an open conversation about demographic and curricular diversity in the School.

 The current members of the EDI Committee are: